Code-Institute-Submissions/RachelHickeyPhotpgraphy/README.md

 ![](assets/images/Capture.JPG)

-This is a static scroll website created for a freelance photographer Rachel Hickey.
+This is a static scroll website created for a freelance photographer **Rachel Hickey**.
 The website provides information about the photographer, examples of her work, links to her social media and a contact form.

 # UX

-**Target Audience** - General people who have an upcoming event, people who like the clients work and would like to be a model, people who would like to advertise thier new business e.g new fashion brand, new music band etc.
+**Target Audience** - General people who have an upcoming event, people who like the clients work and would like to be a model, people who would like to advertise their new business e.g new fashion brand, new music band etc.

 ## User Goals:
-* Responsive on mobile, tabley & desktop.
+* Responsive on mobile, tablet & desktop.
-* Brief description of who the client is & her services.
+* Brief description of who the client is and her services.
-* Gallery examples of the service.
+* Examples of the clients work.
-* Contact form if the user wished to book a session.
+* Contact form if the user wishes to book a session.
-* Socia media links to if the user wished to view morew of the clients work and follow her.
+* Socia media links if the user wishes to view morew of the clients work and follow her.

 ## User Story: